NVIDIA-AI-Blueprints/biomedical-aiq-research-agent/docs/local-development.md

 uv pip install -e "./aira[dev]"
 ```

-Spin up the BioNemo NIMs locally if you would like to host them locally (otherwise use the NVIDIA AI Endpoint):
+Spin up the BioNeMo NIMs locally if you would like to host them locally (otherwise use the NVIDIA AI Endpoint):
 ```bash
 docker compose -f deploy/compose/docker-compose.yaml --profile deploy-bionemo-nims-locally up -d
 ```